cf-toolsuite/cf-kaizen/docs/KORIFI.md

 Configure the Admin User Role Binding.
 :s:
 > [!IMPORTANT]
-> Set the value of the GITHUB_USERNAME environment variable before attempting to apply the RoleBinding
+> Set the value of the GITHUB_USERNAME environment variable before attempting to apply the RoleBinding.
+> This value needs to be your GitHub username!

 ```bash
 export GITHUB_USERNAME=